Nico: Later solo career (1978–1988)

 Nico toured in 1982 with post-punk band Blue Orchids as her backing band.
 At the time, her work impacted the emerging gothic rock scene.
 At Salford University in 1982, she joined Bauhaus for a performance of "I'm Waiting for the Man".
-That same year, Nico's supporting acts included The Sisters of Mercy and Gene Loves Jezebel.
+That same year, Nico's supporting acts included the Sisters of Mercy and Gene Loves Jezebel.
 In September 1982, Nico performed at the Deeside Leisure Centre for the Futurama Festival.
-The line-up for this show also included The Damned, Dead or Alive, Southern Death Cult, Danse Society and The Membranes.
+The line-up for this show also included the Damned, Dead or Alive, Southern Death Cult, Danse Society and the Membranes.
 After the end of her work with the Blue Orchids, she hired musical arranger James Young and his band the Faction for her concerts.

 The live compilations 1982 Tour Diary and En Personne En Europe were released in November 1982 on the 1/2 Records cassette label in France; the ROIR cassette label reissued the former under the revised title "Do Or Die!" in 1983.
 These releases were followed by more live performances throughout Europe over the next few years.

-She recorded her final solo album, Camera Obscura, in 1985, with the Faction (James Young and Graham Dids).
+She recorded her final solo album, Camera Obscura, in 1985, with the Faction (James Young and Graham "Dids" Dowdall).
 Produced by John Cale, it featured Nico's version of the Richard Rodgers/Lorenz Hart song "My Funny Valentine".
 The album's closing song was an updated version of "König", which she had previously recorded for La cicatrice interieure.
-This was the only song on the album sung in German or to feature only Nico's voice and harmonium.
+This was the only song on the album to feature only Nico's voice and harmonium.
 A music video for "My Heart Is Empty" was filmed at The Fridge in Brixton.

 The next few years saw frequent live performances by Nico, with tours of Europe, Japan and Australia (usually with the Faction or the Bedlamites).
 A number of Nico's performances towards the end of her life were recorded and released, including 1982's Heroine, Nico in Tokyo, and Behind the Iron Curtain.

 In March 1988, she and Young hired new guitarist Henry Olsen: together, they composed new songs to be premiered at a festival organized by Lutz Ulbrich at the Berlin Planetarium in June.
 Nico was then inspired by Egyptian music and Egyptian singer and diva Oum Kalthoum.
 Young stated that the new material was "good enough to be a springboard to a new record" with an Egyptian orchestra.
 The Berlin concert ended with a song from The End..., "You Forget to Answer".

 A duet called "Your Kisses Burn" with singer Marc Almond was her last studio recording (about a month before her death).
 It was released a few months after her death on Almond's album The Stars We Are.
 The recording of the 1988 Berlin concert, was later released with the title Nico's Last Concert: Fata Morgana.